 - Types of governor

 Governance boards of maintained schools and academies are made up from various types of governors.
 Some are elected posts and for others the appointment is made by the board.

-Co-opted governors are appointed by the governing body.
-They are people who in the opinion of the governing body have the skills required to contribute to the effective governance and success of the school.
+Co-opted governors are appointed by the Governance Board They are people who in the opinion of the governing body have the skills required to contribute to the effective governance and success of the school.

-The number of co-opted governors who are eligible to be elected or appointed as staff governors must not, when counted with the one staff governor and the headteacher, exceed one-third of the total membership of the governing body.
+The number of co-opted governors eligible to be elected or appointed as staff governors must not, when counted with the one staff governor and the headteacher, exceed one-third of the total membership of the Governance Board.